Renault ZOE review - Interior, design and technology

 There are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved

-Updated at the end of 2016, the Zoe is distinctive thanks to its neat light clusters, and a sleek exterior with few features to disrupt the airflow and cause unwelcome drag.
+The Zoe is distinctive thanks to its neat light clusters, and a sleek exterior with few features to disrupt the airflow and cause unwelcome drag.
 Notably, it also has a high shoulderline and small window area designed to cut heat build-up and loss – important for reducing the demands on the battery-sapping climate control.

 Renault has tried to create a modern, minimalist feel with lots of light-coloured trim.
 Generally, the results are pleasing, but material quality doesn’t feel up to the standard of the Volkswagen e-up!, and we suspect the pastel cabin will be hard to keep clean if you regularly carry children.